Cold Spring (label): 1990–1999

 Cold Spring began releasing recordings in 1988 by mail order, then in 1997 began selling and distributing releases on the internet.

 After releasing a handful of cassette releases by artists such as The Grey Wolves and Genesis P-Orridge.
 Cold Spring released their first vinyl compilation album "...And the Wolf Shall Lick The Jewels From Your Belly" (CSR 1LP).
 This was in 1990 and featured artists such as The Grey Wolves, Crash Worship and The Hafler Trio.

 The next planned release, (CSR 2LP) would have been a split album between Alan Moore and Psychic TV but was withdrawn due to major label pressure.
-It wasn’t until 1992 that Cold Spring released their next release Asesinos by Crash Worship.
+It wasn't until 1992 that Cold Spring released their next release Asesinos by Crash Worship.
 This would be the first CD release by the label.

-In 1999 Cold Spring released the Genesis P-Orridge / Merzbow project titled A Perfect Pain.
-The album was an enormous success for Cold Spring, and one of the label’s most requested titles.
+In 1999 Cold Spring released the Genesis P-Orridge and Merzbow project titled A Perfect Pain.
+The album was an enormous success for Cold Spring, and one of the label's most requested titles.